ethpm/py-ethpm/README.md

 owned_package = OwnedPackage(web3)
 ```

-A `Package` class can only be directly constructed from the parsed lockfile JSON.
-It can also be initialized with the lockfile's URI or the local filesystem path to a lockfile by using `Package.from_file(path)`.
+A `Package` class can only be directly constructed from the parsed package JSON.
+It can also be initialized with the package's URI or the local filesystem path to a package by using `Package.from_file(path)`.

 ## Contract Factories